nlpodyssey/spago/README.md

 What's inside?
 =====

 I haven't found the time yet to write a proper documentation, or at least a clear description of what spaGO contains.
+I recently started a timid attempt to write a few lines on the [Wiki](https://github.com/nlpodyssey/spago/wiki/Machine-Learning-Framework).

 I'm trying to keep the code self-documenting and straightforward through.
 By that, I don't mean that I don't have to improve the documentation tremendously.
 It's my very next step.

 For the time being, I hope that a tree-like view of the library (*pkg* folder) can help you to understand the current supported features, and - more important - how I decided to structure spaGO in the first place.